-Product Care has an approved lamp product stewardship plan with the Prince Edward Island Department of Department of Department of Environment, Energy and Climate Action under the Materials Recycling Regulations ("Regulation") of the Environmental Protection Act.
-The PEI Lamp Recycling Program ("Program") was approved in April 2015 and was subsequently renewed for another 5-year period on November 18, 2019.
-The plan is scheduled for renewal in 2024.
+Product Care has an approved lamp product stewardship plan with the Prince Edward Island Department of Environment, Energy and Climate Action under the Materials Stewardship and Recycling Regulations ("Regulation") of the Environmental Protection Act.
+The PEI Lamp Product Stewardship Program ("Program") was approved in April 2015 and was subsequently renewed for another 5-year period on November 4, 2024.

-Product Care's members are the "brand owners" (manufacturers, distributors, first sellers and retailers) obligated by the Regulation.
+Product Care's members are the "brand owners" (manufacturers, distributors, and first sellers) obligated by the Regulation.
 The Program is open to any brand owner to join.

-Product Care currently operates lamp product stewardship programs in four other provinces: British Columbia (BC), Manitoba (MB), Ontario and Quebec.
-Product Care will also be implementing a lamp stewardship program in Nova Scotia in August 2024.
+Product Care currently operates lamp products stewardship programs in five other provinces: British Columbia, Manitoba, Ontario Quebec, and Nova Scotia.
 Product Care also operates the Paint Recycling Stewardship Program in Prince Edward Island.

 1.1.
-Report Period
+REPORT PERIOD

-This report covers the reporting period from January 1, 2023, to December 31, 2023.
+This report covers the reporting period from January 1, 2024, to December 31, 2024.

 1.2.
-Program Summary
+PROGRAM SUMMARY